VincentBernet/Cracking-the-Coding-Interview/README.md

 };
 ```

-Instanciate two pointers, left and right, and at each iteration check the midle of the array by adjusting right or left.
+Conclusion : Instanciate two pointers, left and right, and at each iteration check the midle of the array by adjusting right or left.
+---